funnyboy-roks/funnyboy-roks/README.md

 I am also one of the core maintainers of [Basalt](https://basalt.rs), a FOSS programming competition system.
-We are always looking for new contributes and if you're new to Open Source, I'd recommend looking there!
+We are always looking for new contributors and if you're new to Open Source, I'd recommend looking there!

 > If you'd like to work with me, please [reach out](#contact)!